 Upon the appointment of a new Director, the newly-appointed Director will be apprised of his/her statutory and fiduciary duties and obligations and issued a Director's orientation kit which will include key information on the Company, the terms of reference of the Board and Board Committees, duties and obligations of Directors as well as relevant rules and regulations.
 As part of the induction programme for new Directors, the Group CEO and senior management executives will conduct presentation sessions for new Directors on the Company's principal activities, strategic plans and business operations in particular, the insurance business and the induction programme will be tailored to the specific development needs of the new Directors.
-The Company constantly reviews and improves on the contents of such briefings to new Directors to take into account any new legislative changes which affect the Directors and to enable them to have a more comprehensive understanding of the Company, the insurance business and practices, and relevant regulatory requirements and the financial statements of an insurance company.
+The Company constantly reviews and improves on the contents of such briefings to new Directors to take into account any new legislative changes which affect the roles and responsibilities of Directors and to enable them to have a more comprehensive understanding of the Company, the insurance business and practices, and relevant regulatory requirements and the financial statements of an insurance company.

-The Board ensures there is a continuous professional development programme for all Directors, to ensure that they are equipped with the appropriate skills and knowledge to perform their roles on the Board and Board Committees effectively.
-The Company arranges for first-time Directors to attend training in areas such as accounting, risk management and insurance.
+The Board ensures that there is a continuous professional development programme for all Directors, to ensure that they are equipped with the appropriate skills and knowledge to perform their roles on the Board and Board Committees effectively.
+The Company arranges for new Directors to be briefed on areas such as accounting, risk management, insurance and for first-time Directors to undergo training in roles and responsibilities of Directors.
 The Directors are also continually updated on developments affecting the insurance industry.
 From time to time, the Company organises talks, seminars or presentations by external professionals, consultants or Management on topics relevant to the insurance industry and provides updates on developments in the industry, relevant new laws, regulations and changing commercial risks locally and in other developed countries.
 Industry-related and topical articles are regularly circulated to Directors as part of the Company's continuous development programmes for Directors.
-Continued training and development programmes are offered to Directors and they may attend appropriate courses, conferences and seminars conducted by professional bodies within the industry or other professional organisations including programmes conducted by the Singapore Institute of Directors where relevant.
+Continued training and development programmes are offered to Directors are they may attend appropriate courses, conferences and seminars conducted by professional bodies within the industry or other professional organisations including programmes conducted by the Singapore Institute of Directors where relevant.